hdShang/arxiv-daily/docs/cs-RO/2025-12-16/papers/251214001v1-claim-camera-lidar-alignment-with-intensity-and-monodepth.md

 ---
 layout: default
-title: CLAIM: Camera-LiDAR Alignment with Intensity and Monodepth
+title: "CLAIM: Camera-LiDAR Alignment with Intensity and Monodepth"
 ---

 # CLAIM: Camera-LiDAR Alignment with Intensity and Monodepth